 Rookie Drivers Must Avoid These Mistakes

-- With the excitement of new job, the rookie drivers don’t listen to the instructions and the suggestions of veteran drivers properly.
+- With the excitement of a new job, the rookie drivers don’t listen to the instructions and the suggestions of veteran drivers properly.
 This is the first and major mistake that most rookies do.
-In spite of all those training, you need to gain some professional real-time experience.
-So when the experienced truck driver gives you some suggestion, it is for your betterment so take it.
+In spite of all this training, you need to gain some professional real-time experience.
+So when the experienced truck driver gives you some suggestions, it is for your betterment so take it.

 - Understand your nature of the job and then start it.
-Many new truckers expectations about the work and the nature of the work might mismatch.
-This is a trucking industry and you cannot expect a fixed timing work routine, the work may demand to stay away from home, no night sleep and so on.
-So accept the changes and give your best towards the work.
+Many new truckers’ expectations about the work and the nature of the work might mismatch.
+This is a trucking industry and you cannot expect a fixed timing work routine, the work may demand to stay away from home, no night sleep, and so on.
+To accept the changes and give your best to the work.

 - Make sure that you are following the road rules by the government, never miss out signs, and ensure your speed limits.
 These simple acts can save you from any undesired happening on road.